m4n3dw0lf/pythem/README.md

 # PytheM - Penetration Testing Framework v0.4.1

-PytheM is a python penetration testing framework.
+PytheM is a python multi-purpose pentest framework.
 It has been developed in the hope that it will be useful and I don't take responsibility for any misapplication of it.
 Only runs on GNU/Linux OS.

 ![alt text] (config/pictures/pythemintro.png)